Your Overnight Action Plan for Dry Lips

 STEP 1: CLEANSE WITH MICELLAR WATER

 First things first, clean your lips.
 If you wear lipsticks or any tinted formulas during the day, you’ll want to gently wipe away any remaining residue.
 Assuming you remove your makeup before bed to begin with, all you have to do is extend that love to your lips.
 Soak a cotton pad with micellar water—Lancôme Eau Fraîche Douceur is a great choice—and sweep it across your lips in gentle circular motions without rinsing.
-We love using micellar waters because they not only offer a gentle cleansing alternative, they are also incredibly effective thanks to micelle technology which can help attract and lift impurities.
+We love using micellar waters because they not only offer a gentle cleansing alternative, but they are also incredibly effective thanks to micelle technology which can help attract and lift impurities.
 What’s more?
 No rinsing.
 Easy, peasy.

 STEP 2: SLOUGH AWAY DEAD SKIN CELLS